Dev-Thought/nx-plugins/README.md

 1. You may be prompted you to anwser some questions for the setup.

-1. Deploy your project to Azure.
+1. Deploy your project to your cloud provider.

    ```sh
    ng run hello-world:deploy